 AnQiCMS Multi-site Management Mechanism Overview

-The multi-site feature of AnQiCMS allows you to host multiple independent websites in a single AnQiCMS deployment.When a user accesses a website through its domain name, the HTTP request first reaches the web server (for example, Apache).The web server forwards requests to the AnQiCMS application running in the background via reverse proxy.HostField, judge which specific site the user is visiting according to this domain name information, and load the corresponding website data and template for rendering.This mechanism greatly simplifies the complexity of multi-site deployment and maintenance, avoiding the need to deploy a separate AnQiCMS application instance for each site.
+The multi-site feature of AnQiCMS allows you to host multiple independent websites in a single AnQiCMS deployment.When a user accesses a website through its domain, the HTTP request first reaches the web server (such as Apache).The web server forwards the request to the AnQiCMS application running in the background via reverse proxy.AnQiCMS application receives a request and then parses the request headers ofHostField, based on this domain information, determine which specific site the user is visiting, and load the corresponding website data and template for rendering.This mechanism greatly simplifies the complexity of multi-site deployment and maintenance, avoiding the need to deploy a separate AnQiCMS application instance for each site.

-It listens to HTTP/HTTPS requests from different domain names.It forwards all requests to the AnQiCMS application listening on a specific port (such as the default 8001 port).HostHeader), so that AnQiCMS can correctly identify the target site.
+It forwards all requests to the specific port that the AnQiCMS application is listening on (such as the default 8001 port).It ensures that the original domain information is retained when forwarding requests (i.e., HTTPHostHeader), so that AnQiCMS can correctly identify the target site.

-Enable Apache Module
+Enable Apache module

 sudo a2enmod proxy